What is IPR?

 How do I file a commendation?

 To file a commendation or compliment regarding a Portland Police Bureau employee you can fill out the IPR's electronic commendation form or mail a completed complaint/commendation form.
-You can also file a commendation by visiting any police precinct or calling the Portland Police Chief's office at 503-823-0000.
+You can also file a commendation by visiting any police precinct or calling the Chief of Police's office at 503-823-0000.

-Click here for a commendation form in English, Spanish, Russian, Chinese or Korean to print and mail
+View commendation forms in English, Spanish, Russian, Chinese or Korean to print and mail